9 Budgeting Strategies for Single Parents

 Next is finding the right budgeting method that fits your lifestyle and will give you the best chances for success in sticking to it.

-The zero-based budget lays your financial situation out clearly, and ensures that you don't spend money you don't have:
+The zero-based budget lays your financial situation out clearly, and ensures that you don't spend money you don't have, with five simple guidelines:

 - Draw a line down the middle of sheet of paper.